Terms and Conditions

 - Accurate assessments of the scope of work at the outset

 Harneys is a leading international offshore law firm.
-From more than 12 offices around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg and Anguilla.
+From more than 12 offices around the globe, Harneys advises the world’s top law firms, financial institutions and corporations on the laws of Bermuda, the British Virgin Islands, Cayman Islands, Cyprus, Luxembourg and Anguilla.
+For more information about Harneys please visit www.harneys.com or contact us at firstname.lastname@example.org.

 The foregoing is for general information only and not intended to be relied upon for legal advice in any specific or individual situation.